DAVID WILDMAN WRITING EXCERPTS

 “Why bother trying to lie to me, Mackie?
 You put your name on a manuscript that didn’t belong to you.
 Then you found out what it was really worth after the fact, so you came back here in the hope of absolving yourself of guilt.”

 “So, what do you want?”

 Her voice softened.
-“You’re about to get your dream of becoming a successful author, Mackie.
+“You’re about to get your dream of becoming a successful author.
 Keep the money, all one-hundred-thousand of it.
 There will be a lot more to follow.
 The only thing you need to do is… nothing.
 And I mean nothing.”

 “But why?”
 I pleaded.
 “It’s yours.
-Why don’t you put it out yourself?
-Publishers obviously want it.”
+Why don’t you take the deal yourself?”

 “For my work to have impact, I must remain anonymous.
 I’ve never been credited for any of my writing.
 As far as the world outside this house is concerned, I’m dead.
 But there is one thing I can guarantee you.
 This is a bestseller.”

 So now it almost made a little sense.
 It seemed she was a reclusive but very successful ghostwriter that had lost her marbles working in isolation.
-I’d witnessed up close what writing fame could do to someone, namely my ex-wife.
-She’d become a bestselling author, and soon after flipped out and left me and our then five-year-old Oscar to go on tour and fuck anyone that asked if she wanted paper or plastic.
+I thought about my first wife and the way she flipped out from her writing fame and soon after left me and our then five-year-old Oscar to go on tour and fuck anyone that asked if she wanted paper or plastic.
 The memory made me shudder.
 But if this lady actually was what she said, then the novel probably really would be a success.

 “Sure you’re not going to want a cut?
 Not even a little?
-I mean, I probably don’t need to tell you this, but you’re not exactly living in the lap of luxury here.”
+I mean, you’re not exactly living in the lap of luxury here.”

 “I stand by my word.”